Sign up to explore more

 Children(s): Mary GOUNDRY, Jane GOUNDRY, John GOUNDRY, Christopher GOUNDRY, (male) GOUNDRY, Margaret GOUNDRY, Jacob GOUNDRY, Jacob GOUNDRY, Mary GOUNDRY

-Jacob GOUNDRY was born in Eldon, Co.
-Durham in 1803, to Jacob GOUNDRY and Grace PARKIN.
-Later in life, Jacob GOUNDRY married Ann HANN; among their children were Mary Ann GOUNDRY, Jane GOUNDRY, John Wesley GOUNDRY, Christopher GOUNDRY, (male) GOUNDRY, Margaret GOUNDRY, Jacob GOUNDRY, Jacob Thomas GOUNDRY and Mary Jane Ann GOUNDRY.
-Jacob GOUNDRY died in Old Shildon, Co.
-Durham, 1869.
+In 1803, Jacob GOUNDRY entered the world in Eldon, Co.
+Durham, born to Jacob GOUNDRY and Grace PARKIN.
+In 1834, Jacob GOUNDRY was employed.
+Jacob GOUNDRY married Ann HANN, and had children including Mary Ann GOUNDRY, Jane GOUNDRY, John Wesley GOUNDRY, Christopher GOUNDRY, (male) GOUNDRY, Margaret GOUNDRY, Jacob GOUNDRY, Jacob Thomas GOUNDRY, Mary Jane Ann GOUNDRY.
+Jacob GOUNDRY passed away in 1869 in Old Shildon, Co.
+Durham.

 Parents